ucfai/ucfai/content/core/sp20/time-series.md

 categories: ["sp20"]
 tags: ["Time Series", "Temporal Predictions", ]
-abstract: >-
-  How can we infer on the past to predict the future?
+abstract: "How can we infer on the past to predict the future?
 In this meeting we are going to be learning about time series data and its unique qualities.
-After we sharpen up our data science skills, we will be putting them to good use by analyzing and predicting the spread of the Coronavirus!
+After we sharpen up our data science skills, we will be putting them to good use by analyzing and predicting the spread of the Coronavirus!"
 ---

 ```python